SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. _parameterFileCombineSRs:

-  * **combineSRs** (True/False): set to True to use, whenever available, covariance matrices to combine signal regions.
+  * **combineSRs** (True/False): set to True to use (whenever available) covariance matrices to :ref:`combine signal regions <combineSRs>`.
     NB this might take a few secs per point.
 Set to False to use only the most sensitive signal region (faster!).
     Available v1.1.3 onwards.

 .. _parameterFileParticles: